 Step 1: Contract and deposit

 You’ll begin by signing a contract of sale that will have been prepared beforehand by the solicitor who represents the vendor (seller) of your property.

-This contract will specify the terms of the transaction including the sale price, the payment timeline and any other specific conditions.
+This contract will specify the terms of the property transaction, including the sale price, the payment timeline and any other specific conditions.

 If the property is sold at auction, the highest bid above the reserve price becomes a binding verbal contract.
 A property’s reserve price is the minimal amount that the vendor will accept for the sale of the property.
 It is held in confidence as the auction begins, although the auctioneer will usually announce when this price has been reached in the hope of promoting greater competition among bidders.